So you’re in the market for a mid-range Garmin cycling GPS device and are considering whether to go for the Edge 520 or the 510?

 The purpose of this post is to summarise the main similarities and differences between the 510 and 520, for your delectation.
 Prepare to delect.

-Of course, if you still want to compare the two models (written in an amusing and engaging fashion), do feel free to read on…
+Of course, if you still want to compare these two older models (written in an amusing and engaging fashion), do feel free to read on…

 Positioning of the 520 in the edge range